 Print📖 Recipe

-Blackberries and buttermilk provide a delicious tang and tender crumb to these moist muffins.
-The blackberry flavor is complemented with lemon zest and vanilla.
+Buttermilk provides a delicious tang and tender crumb to these moist muffins.
 You can make these muffins all in one bowl, making prep a snap!

 - Prep Time: 10 minutes